Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Dynamical Imaging Model

-Note that satellite images may be corrupted by several effects, including dead pixels in the sensor, incorrect atmospheric compensation, and the presence of heavy cloud cover.
-Such pixels cannot be reliably used in the image fusion process as they may degrade the performance of the method.
+In satellite imaging, the pixel values can be degraded by several potential influences in the image fusion process.
+For example, they can be affected by the dead pixels in the sensor, atmospheric compensation error and the presence of cloud and shadow.
 Most existing algorithms ignore the existence of such outlier pixels, which can lead to a considerable loss of performance when they are applied in real settings.
 Thus, we address this issue by considering two hypotheses for the measurements.
 Under the first hypothesis, denoted by $\mathcal{C}_0$, the pixels are only affected by Gaussian noise ${\br}_{k}^{m}$, whereas under the second hypothesis, denoted by $\mathcal{C}_1$, the pixels are corrupted, being affected by a vector of outliers ${\bo}_{k}^{m}\in\amsmathbb{R}^{n_y^m}$.
 This leads to the following measurement model:

 for $i=1,\ldots,n_y^m$, where ${y}_{k}^{m,(i)}$, ${r}_{k}^{m,(i)}$ and ${o}_{k}^{m,(i)}$ denote the $i$-th element of ${\by}_{k}^{m}$, ${\br}_{k}^{m}$ and ${\bo}_{k}^{m}$ respectively, and ${\bh}^{m,(i)}$ denotes the $i$-th row of ${\bH}^{m}$.
 Note that we have one hypothesis for each band and pixel in the measurement of modality $m$, which might be affected by an outlier.
 Moreover, the approach we will consider will not need a rigid statistical model for ${\bo}_{k}^{m}$, as will be shown in the following section.